+Probiotics!
 In 8 Health Benefits of Kombucha I talk about how fermented tea can bring 8 wonderful health benefits.
-I want to expand on that and explain how adding many fermented foods to your diet can help improve your health.
+I want to expand on that and explain how adding many fermented food recipes to your diet can help improve your health.

 I’ve not only put together a short explanation of some of the health benefits of fermented foods, I’ve had some wonderful homesteading friends share their favorite recipes for fermented foods for a probiotic and healthy gut boost for your body.

 Need some motivation?
 Sometimes transitioning into fermented foods can take a few trys, especially if you’re used to the typical America diet.

 Don’t get discouraged if you try something like kombucha and you don’t like it.
 Try a different recipe for kombucha, or try a different kind of fermented food.
 For example, often people who don’t like kombucha like kefir and visa versa.
 Perhaps you don’t like sauerkraut, but you’ll like sauerkraut with kielbasa.
 So don’t give up!
 Keep trying different recipes, and perhaps even try later after you’ve changed your diet in other ways.

 The benefits are wonderful and the foods are delicious!

 Probiotics are a definite HUGE benefit of eating fermented foods.
 Probiotics are healthy bacteria that will:

 - Break down sugars and carbohydrates (aid in digestion)